Page title

 (1F) If more than 2 people occupy rateable property in conjunction with each other, the occupiers are whichever 2 of those people who, being eligible under section 4.30(1)(a), are nominated as occupiers by all or a majority of those people.

-Due to the nature of property ownership it is possible for more than one body corporate, or a mixture of bodies corporate or natural people to have co-ownership or co-occupation of a property, and claims of this nature are occasionally made.
+It is also possible for more than one body corporate, or a combination of bodies corporate or natural people to co-own or co-occupy a property, and claims of this nature are occasionally made.

-Co-ownership refers to when more than 2 natural persons or more than one body corporate (or a mixture of both) are listed as the owner on the certificate of title (or are otherwise owners in accordance with the definition in section 1.4 of the Act).
+Co-ownership refers to more than two natural persons or more than one body corporate (or a combination of both) registered as the owner on the Certificate of Title or are otherwise owners in accordance with the definition in section 1.4 of the Act.

-Co-occupation refers to when more than 2 natural persons or more than one body corporate (or a mixture of both) are listed as lessee on the lease.
+Co-occupation refers to more than two natural persons or more than one body corporate (or a combination of both) listed as lessee on the lease.

 Table 1 — Nominees permitted based upon ownership/occupation situation